+Proof of income.
 To get comfortable lending you money, a lender may request to see how much money you make.
-With this information, the bank can determine how likely you are to make your monthly payments.
+With this information, the lender can determine how likely you are to make your monthly payments.
 A lender may ask for a few payment stubs or a recent tax filing.

-You can still qualify when you have bad credit.
-With poor credit, fewer banks may be willing to lend to you and you'll probably have to pay a higher interest rate.
+You can still qualify when you have bad credit, even with a credit score in the 600s.
+With poor credit, fewer lenders may be willing to lend to you and you'll probably have to pay a higher interest rate.
 You may want to look beyond unsecured loans and pledge some assets to secure a new one.
-You can use your car as collateral, but you risk losing it if you dont' pay the amount back.
+You can use your car as collateral, but you risk losing it if you don't pay the amount back.

 Or, maybe you have a family member or friend who can co-sign.
 If your co-signer is better-off financially and has better credit, this could help you get approved.
 The co-signer assumes responsibility if you don't make your payments and may be on the line to paying off your debt if you don't.